net-lisias-kspu/ContractConfigurator/Miscellaneous.md

 ## The CONTRACT_CONFIGURATOR node

-**_COMING SOON!_** The CONTRACT_CONFIGURATOR node is used for miscellaneous settings.
+**_NEW!_** The CONTRACT_CONFIGURATOR node is used for miscellaneous settings.
 Currently only supports the disableContractType value - which specifies a ContractType to be disabled.

 The following example disables most of the stock contract types.